dps923/winter2020/professor.md

 ### Other information

-Please ensure that you are familiar with these [course policies and standards](https://dps923.github.io/fall2018/policies).
+Please ensure that you are familiar with these [course policies and standards](/policies).

 <br>

 ### Get help with course work

-I am obviously available during our course time slots on Monday and Wednesday.
+I am obviously available during our course time slots on Wednesday and Friday.

-During the Monday class, I will have limited free time.
+During the Wednesday class, I will have limited free time.

-During the Wednesday class, I will have substantial free time.
-Wednesdays will be the best day to get one-on-one help from me.
+During the Friday class, I will have substantial free time.
+Fridays will be the best day to get one-on-one help from me.

-I plan to have drop-in help time on Mondays and Wednesdays from 2:30pm to 3:15pm, in my office (DB2081).
+I plan to have drop-in help time on Wednesdays and Fridays in the period just before our classes.

 While I will be somewhat available by email at other times, I will prefer to be available for help during the days and times discussed above.
 I will *not* commit to being available 24×7.